Key Risk Factors

 Risks related to changes in Russian rules on customs control and duties

-Foreign exchange, interest rate and inflation risks
+Foreign exchange and interest rate risks

 High exchange rate volatility coupled with income and expenses denominated in different currencies affect PJSC Gazprom’s performance.

 To minimise losses from exchange rate volatility, the Company hedges its foreign exchange and interest rate risks.
+In addition, the Company complies with the Bank of Russia’s instructions on the ratio assets and liabilities denominated in foreign currency and accounts for the foreign exchange risk using earnings at risk (EaR) assessment.

 Credit and liquidity risks